 After explaining the process whereby the two goats were chosen, author E. Raymond Capt adds that

-The "live goat," who has the sins of the people put on his head, and who is then led into the desert, to a solitary place AWAY from all people, also represents Yeshua the Messiah!
+The "live goat," who has the sins of the people of Israel put on his head, and who is then led into the desert, to a solitary place AWAY from all people of Israel, also represents Yeshua the Messiah!